 Invest in email and other virtual communication tools to enable remote teams to collaborate effectively.

-Train them to use zip files when sharing big files via email, storing files in the cloud, and to sync documents across remotely-located devices for easier team collaboration.
+Train them to use zip files when sharing big files via email, storing files in the cloud, and syncing documents across remotely-located devices for easier team collaboration.

 4-Help members understand their role and mission